kyma-project/busola/docs/features.md

 A link under the given key will be selected based on your language code (de, en, pl, etc.), If the code is not available, the default link is used.

 - **OBSERVABILITY** – is used to render a few nodes in the navigation.
-The label shows the name of the given service.
-The path is used by Busola during the bootstrapping.
-Busola sends a request to the cluster address + the path and the cluster must return the virtualService object.
+The `label` shows the name of the given service.
+The `path` is used by Busola during the bootstrapping.
+Busola sends a request to the cluster address + the `path` and the cluster must return the VirtualService object.
 If the object is found you receive an address to which the node in the navigation leads.

 Defualt settings: